liangli-zhen/liangli-zhen2.github.io/_pages/research.md

 <strong>multi-objective optimisation</strong>

-Multi-objective optimisation, which addresses optimisation problems involving multiple (conflicting) objective functions to be optimized simultaneously, has attracted increasing interest in the evolutionary computation community.
-A multi-objective optimisation problem (MOP) can be generally formulated as follows:
+<p align="justify">Multi-objective optimisation, which addresses optimisation problems involving multiple (conflicting) objective functions to be optimized simultaneously, has attracted increasing interest in the evolutionary computation community.
+A multi-objective optimisation problem (MOP) can be generally
+formulated as follows:</p>

 $$
   \begin{aligned}